node-energy/pypiserver-nginx/README.md

 ### Initial setup

 * Deploy a droplet on Digital Ocean having Docker preinstalled (one click apps).
-The cheapest one will do the job.
+The cheapest one will do the job for us.
 * Set your DNS records up, so you have a URL for that IP (required for Let's encrypt)
 * ssh into it
 * Clone this repository and cd into it